winkleramy/WeddingCeremony/README.md

 *(To couple:)* At this time, I would like to share a wish for you both.
 My wish is you always find the strength to love and care for yourselves with radical empathy and ridiculous optimism and you continue to cultivate the support of your friends and family, which is as much a gift to us as we hope it is for you.
 No one person needs to be everything to us in all phases of our lives.
 May you be surrounded by the support and love shown here today for all the years to come.

 *(To couple:)* At that's it!
-By the power vested in me by the Universal Life Church Ministeries and the American Marriage Ministries, I now pronounce you husband and wife.
+By the power vested in me by the Universal Life Church Ministries and the American Marriage Ministries, I now pronounce you husband and wife.
 You may kiss!